 Just across the creek from Winston-Salem’s historic district of Old Salem sits a quiet hilltop community with a picturesque view of Winston-Salem.
 Christened “Happy Hill” more than a hundred years ago, the unassuming urban neighborhood might seem like any other.
-But hop on a Segway (or trolley) under the guidance of local historian Cheryl, and you’ll quickly unravel the secrets of its remarkable past.
+But hop on a Segway (or trolley), and you’ll quickly unravel the secrets of its remarkable past.

 That’s a lot of history to glean from a single historical marker.
 Fortunately, thanks to the specialty guided tours from Triad Eco Adventures and Triad Cultural Arts, you don’t have to.